-Company 54 is located in the center of the Lakehead community, and provides service to the county area above Shasta Lake.
-Company 54 currently has one volunteer to provide serve to the approximately 800 homes with nearly 900 permanent residents.
-Company 54 had 261 calls for service in 2018, which is high compared to areas with the same population.
+Company 54 is in the center of the Lakehead community, and provides service to the County area above Shasta Lake.
+Company 54 is led by Rick Sealana and currently has one other volunteer to provide service to approximately 800 homes with nearly 900 permanent residents.
+Company 54 had 283 calls for service in 2019, which is high compared to areas with the same population.
 The increased call volume can be attributed to Interstate 5 which runs through the center of the response area.
-In adverse weather the call volume increase dramatically on I-5 mostly due to the increase in motor vehicle collisions.
+In adverse weather the call volume increases dramatically on Interstate 5, mostly due to the increase in motor vehicle collisions.
 In the summer months, the population of Lakehead increases dramatically with the rise in visitors to the lake and the surrounding forest.
-The lake and the wilderness area present the issue of long response time as access by vehicle can be very limited or the roads are not in condition for easy traveling.
+The lake and the wilderness area present the issue of long response time as access by vehicle can be very limited or the roads are not in condition for easy travel.
 The recruitment process is active and ongoing in the area to try and increase the volunteer numbers.
-With only one volunteer in the company calls for service include sending equipment from the Shasta College Station and mutual aid from Mountain Gate Fire Protection District.
-The goal for Company 54 is to complete the training to have the one volunteer as a qualified driver to respond the engine and water tender to incidents.
+With only two volunteers in the company, calls for service include sending equipment from the Shasta College Station and mutual aid from Mountain Gate Fire Protection District.
+The Lakehead Volunteer Fire Company Incorporation is currently working on raising funds to complete a remodel of the fire station to add sleeping quarters.
+The remodel is in anticipation of the resident firefighter program being developed in the County Fire Department.
+This will allow for a better response in the Lakehead area.
+Rick Sealana was named Firefighter of the year for Shasta County Fire Department for 2019.